livenpay/documentation/readme.md

 With the in-app Liven wallet, users can view how much LVN they have, send or request it from other users, or store it in the wallet indefinitely.

-Upon ICO completion, LVN can be withdrawn from the Liven ecosystem to external Ethereum ERC compatible wallets.
+Upon Token Sale completion, LVN can be withdrawn from the Liven ecosystem to external Ethereum ERC compatible wallets.

 ## Why is Liven launching an Ethereum token?